T-racey/100-days-of-code/log.md

 **Thoughts:**

 Today I discovered that sometimes Chat GPT can mess up and send you answers to a question you did not ask.
 I'd like to say we are only human but ....

+### Day 18: March 18th 2023
+**Today's Progress:**

+Today I spent the day reviewing the entire weeks teachings fron School of Code and testing myself at the console.

+I re-capped the following:

+Computational thinking
+Declaring and assigning variables
+Using variables
+Types
+Primitive types (strings, numbers, booleans)
+Arrays and objects
+Functions
+How to declare a function (with parameters)
+How to call a function (with arguments)
+How to use a function’s return value (if there is one) Loops
+While
+For
+If statements
+Operators (+, -, *, /, =, %, etc.)

+I then tested myself by continuing with freeCodeCamp's Basic Javascript course.

+👉 I found and like the format of https://htmlcheatsheet.com/js/

+**Thoughts:**

+I still need need to practice writing javascript.
+Practice definitely moves me further towards being better!